-- (1) Whenever the claim or defense asserted in the amended pleading arose out of the conduct, transaction, or occurrence set forth or attempted to be set forth in the original pleading, the amendment relates back to the date of the original pleading. - (2) Whenever the amendment changes a party or the naming of a party against whom a claim is asserted, the amendment relates back to the date of the original pleading if Rule 15(c)(1) is satisfied and if, within the period provided by Rule 4(e) for serving the summons and complaint, the party to be brought in by amendment received such notice of the action that it will not be prejudiced in defending on the merits and knew or should have known that the action would have been brought against it, but for a mistake concerning the proper party's identity. - (d) Supplemental Pleadings.
-Upon motion of a party the court may, on reasonable notice and such terms as are just, permit the party to serve a supplemental pleading setting forth transactions or occurrences or events that have happened since the date of the pleading sought to be supplemented.
-Permission may be granted even though the original pleading is defective in its statement of a claim for relief or defense.
-If the court deems it advisable that the adverse party plead to the supplemental pleading, it must so order, specifying the time therefor.
+- (1) the amendment asserts a claim or defense that arose out of the conduct, transaction, or occurrence set out-or attempted to be set out-in the original pleading; or - (2) the amendment changes a party or the naming of a party against whom a claim is asserted, if Rule 15(c)(1) is satisfied and if, within the period provided by Rule 4(e) for serving the summons and complaint, the party to be brought in by amendment: - (A) received such notice of the action that it will not be prejudiced in defending on the merits; and - (B) knew or should have known that the action would have been brought against it, but for a mistake concerning the proper party's identity. - (d) Supplemental Pleadings.
+On motion and reasonable notice, the court may, on just terms, permit a party to serve a supplemental pleading setting out any transaction, occurrence, or event that happened after the date of the pleading to be supplemented.
+The court may permit supplementation even though the original pleading is defective in stating a claim or defense.
+The court may order that the opposing party plead to the supplemental pleading within a specified time.

 Rule 16.
-Pretrial Procedures; Formulating Issues
+Pretrial Conferences